|January 22, 2020 – January 23, 2020||8:30 am – 3:30 pm||January 8, 2020|

 Learn it Today, Use it Tomorrow!
 Practical, Cutting Edge Interventions for Improving Executive Function Skills in Individuals

-Executive function skills refer to the brain functions we use to manage our attention, our emotions and our behavior in pursuit of our goals.
+Executive function skills refer to the brain functions we use to manage our attention, our emotions and our behaviour in pursuit of our goals.
 Young children rely on these skills to follow a sequence of instructions for daily tasks while older individuals need these skills to “break a task down” into a sequence of steps and organize a timeline as the demands for independent learning increases.

 Day 2 – A DEEP DIVE: ADVANCED IMPLEMENTATION OF EXECUTIVE FUNCTION SKILLS

 This Advanced Class is for the professional who wants to learn more strategies and techniques, have advanced treatment examples, and become more knowledgeable of the scope and sequence to implement executive function strategies.
 Immerse yourself in the entire 360 Thinking Executive function curriculum.

 - Improving self-regulation: Understanding and treating the underlying executive control skills for task motivation, initiation and output.

 - Practice teaching individuals to develop situational awareness skills so they can “stop and read a room” and self-regulate their behaviors for a given situation.